tkw1536/gogenlicense/README.md

   Print a usage message and exit.
 -p PACKAGE
   Package name of go source code file to generate.
-  Defaults to the 'GOPACKAGE' encvironment variable, or to 'notices' if unset.
+  Defaults to the 'GOPACKAGE' environment variable, or to 'notices' if unset.
 -n string
   Name of declaration to generate (default 'Notices') -t THRESHOLD